-A cargo plane crashes into an apartment building near an airport in Amsterdam, Holland, on this day in 1992.
+A cargo plane crashes into an apartment building near an airport in Amsterdam, Holland, on October 4, 1992.
 Four people aboard the plane and approximately 100 more in the apartment building lost their lives in the disaster.

 An El-Al Boeing 747 cargo jet was scheduled to bring 114 tons of computers, machinery, textiles and various other materials from Amsterdam to Tel Aviv, Israel, on October 4.
 At 6:30 that Sunday evening, Captain Isaac Fuchs piloted the jet, carrying two other pilots and one passenger, out of Schipol Airport in good weather.
 However, only minutes after takeoff, fires broke out in the plane’s third and fourth engines and they fell right off the wing.